 Our Odoo installation will be powered by defaul with a PostgreSQL database.

 We’ll also use the root account.
 It is a simplification that we can apply to our development environment.
-To unlock root user:
+To unlock root user, from terminal:

 and then insert twice your desired password for root user.
 The login as root by typing:

 It is strongly recommended that you have updated your installation before starting: